Effects of long-term contact lens wear on the cornea: Functional change

+Corneal sensitivity is significantly diminished after extended contact lens wear (five or more years).
+It is thought that constant adhesion of contact lenses to the cornea may lead to adaptation to mechanical stimuli, thus decreasing corneal sensitivity to tactile stimuli.
+However, this difference in sensitivity is not correlated with a change in the number of nerve fiber bundles in the subbasal plexus of the cornea.
+A proposed explanation for the reduced sensitivity is the induced quiescence of free nerve endings following long term corneal exposure to contact lenses.

+Long-term use of PMMA or thick hydrogel contact lenses have been found to cause increased eye irritability, photophobia, blurred vision, and persistent haloes.

 There is some evidence to show that rigid gas permeable contact lenses are capable of slowing myopic progression after long-term wear.
 This same effect was not found in patients who had worn soft contact lenses for an extended period of time.
 Greater corneal steepening was found in patients wearing soft contact lenses than in patients wearing rigid gas permeable contact lenses, suggesting that the latter may slow the progression of myopia by flattening the cornea.